-You may optionally enable full access to to your application by setting self\in\py to True.
-Enabling this flag adds self to the python session, which is a reference to your cmd2 application.
+You may optionally enable full access to to your application by setting locals\in\py to True.
+Enabling this flag adds self to the python session, which is a reference to your Cmd2 application.
 This can be useful for debugging your application.
+To prevent users from enabling this ability manually you'll need to remove locals\in\py from the settable dictionary.